ondergetekende/livescrape/docs/tutorial.md

 Links
 =====

 Websites typically have links, which you'll want to follow.
 The `CssLink` selector helps you by allowing you to specify what `ScrapedPage` should handle the target of that link.
-In the following example, we're reusing one of the `GithubProjectpage` definitions above.
+In the following example, we're reusing one of the `GithubProjectPage` definitions above.

     from scrape import ScrapedPage, CssLink